Wired vs. Wireless Connections

 Author’s note: While I have tried to keep any personal bias out of this post but it should still be read in the context of the idea that we would like to be preferred vendor for cable assembly and wire harness development and manufacturing.

 The debate between using wireless or wired devices and networks often comes up in a few different contexts.
 Whether it is a personal Internet network for a home or in commercial applications like a wireless ECG/EKG monitor, technology has made it possible for numerous wireless items to reach the market.
-The question is whether wireless or wired options are better for the needs of the individual or company.
+There are many business internet services out there, Primus is one example The question is whether wireless or wired options are better for the needs of the individual or company.